-Exhibit 1 shows the projects in the RTIP that may be impacted by a conformity lapse.
+Exhibit 1 shows the projects in the TIP that may be impacted by a conformity lapse.
 Once the region goes into a lapse some of these projects or phases could be immediately delayed until conformity issues are resolved.
-Our analysis shows that, under a conformity lapse in the Washington, D.C. region, projects totaling \$511 million would risk a cutoff in funding for the FY2019 and FY2020 period (\$308 million in FY 2019 and \$203 million in FY2020).
+Our analysis shows that, under a conformity lapse in the Las Vegas region, ten projects totaling \$346 million would risk a cutoff in federal funding and freeze on federal permits and approvals for the FY2018 and FY 2019 period. (\$230.7 million in FY 2018 and \$114.8 million in FY 2019.

-These potential impacts are certain to increase significantly as the deadline nears and more projects receive funding and approval to proceed.
-For example, the average annual cost of projects in the D.C. region's current 2015-2020 Transportation Improvement Plan potentially at risk is \$556 million, and if the D.C., area were to enter a conformity lapse in 2015, 26 projects totaling \$884 million would be at risk.
-Potentially impacted projects that are not yet part of the region's TIP include \$2-3 billion improvements to address major congestion problems on I-66, as well as full funding for the \$2.45 billion Purple Line light rail system in suburban Maryland.
+These potential impacts are likely to increase significantly as the deadline nears and more projects receive funding and approval to proceed.
+For example, if the RTC region were to enter a conformity lapse in 2015, 12 projects totaling \$781 million would be at risk.

+Potentially impacted projects that are not yet part of the region's TIP (but included in the RTP) include \$1.4 billion in improvements to address major congestion problems on the CC-215, I-15, I-95, and other major highways.
+Extension of the Las Vegas Monorail, which is slated for \$475 million in funding in the FY 2017-FY 2020 period, could also be put at risk (Exhibit 2).
+Dozens of additional projects costing several billion dollars that have yet to take shape but are considered key unfunded needs by the RTC could also be delayed or placed at risk by a conformity lapse.

 In addition, delays in funded projects can have a negative ripple effect on longer-range projects in earlier stages of planning, development and implementation.
 Directly, project delays tend to increase project costs, thereby reducing the region's fiscal capacity on the whole.
-Among identified projects in the D.C. region, inflation alone would add between \$15 and \$40 million in costs for a one- and two-year lapse, respectively.
+We estimate inflation costs incurred during a one-or two-year lapse to range between \$4.6 and \$17.2 million for potentially impacted projects, resulting in wasted resources and reducing overall benefits.
 Significant project delays also carry indirect effects that complicate planning and have the potential to undermine public confidence in its transportation leaders and agencies, thereby reducing the chances that voters will choose to increase the region's investment in its transportation systems.